martabel/aoc2018/README.md

-# Advent Of Code 2018 implemented in Rust
+# Advent Of Code 2018 in Rust